Xuanzang: Travel through India and South Asia

-Kingdom of Lampa, Nagarahara and Gandhara
+Kingdom of Lampa, Nagarahara, and Gandhara

 Xuanzang describes Lampaka (modern Laghman, near the source of Kabul river) as the territory of north India, one whose circuit is more than 1000 li and where all monasteries studied Mahayana Buddhism.
 They have tens of Deva temples (Hindu) which heretics (non-Buddhists) frequent.
-To its southeast is the country of Nagarahara, with many Buddhist monasteries and five Deva temples.
+To its southeast is the country of (modern Nangarhar), with many Buddhist monasteries and five Deva temples.
 The number of monks here, however, are few.

 The stupa are deserted and in a dilapidated condition.
 The local Buddhists believe that the Buddha taught here while flying in the air, because were he to walk here, it caused many earthquakes.
 Nagarahara has a 300 feet high stupa built by Ashoka, with marvellous sculptures.
 Xuanzang paid homage by circling it.
-Both Lampaka and Nagarahara countries were independent with their own kings, but they have become a vassal of the Buddhist Kapishi kingdom found near Bamiyana.
+Both Lampaka and Nagarahara countries were independent with their own kings, but they have become a vassal of the Buddhist Kingdom of Kapisa found near Bamiyana.

 The monasteries in these kingdoms are splendid, with four corner towers and halls with three tiers.
 They have strange looking figures at the joints, rafters, eaves and roof beams.
 The Indians paint the walls, doors and windows with colors and pictures.
 People prefer to have home that look simple from outside, but is much decorated inside.
 They construct their homes such a way that they open towards the east.

 Xuanzang also describes implausible events such as glowing rock footprints of Buddha, dragons, tales of Naga, a stupa in which is preserved the Buddha's eyeball as "large as a crabapple" and that is "brilliant and transparent" throughout, a white stone Buddha idol that worked miracles and "frequently emitted light".
 The travelogue states that Xuanzang went into a dark cave here where dangerous beings lived, recited Srimaladevi Simhanadasutra, and they became Buddhists.
 Thereafter they all burnt incense and worshipped the Buddha with flowers.

 Some five hundred li (~200 kilometer in 7th-century) to the southeast is the country of Gandhara – which some historic Chinese texts phonetically transcribed as Qiantuowei.
-On its east, it is bordered by the Indus river, and its capital is Purusapura (now Peshawar, Pakistan).
-This is the land of ancient sages and authors of Indian sastras, and they include Narayanadeva, Asanga, Vasubandhu, Dharmatrata, Monaratha and Parshva.
-To the southeast of Purusapura city is a 400 feet high stupa built by king Kanishka, one with nearly 2000 feet in diameter and a 25 layer wheel on the top.
+On its east, it is bordered by the Indus river, and its capital is Purusapura.

+This is the land of ancient sages and authors of Indic sastras, and they include Narayanadeva, Asanga, Vasubandhu, Dharmatrata, Monaratha and Parshva.
+To the southeast of Purusapura city is a 400-foot-high stupa built by Emperor Kanishka, one with nearly 2000 feet in diameter and a 25 layer wheel on the top.
 There is a large monastery near it.
 Gandhara has numerous holy Buddhist sites, and Xuanzang visited and worshipped all of them.
 He calls the stupas and the Buddha images in this region as "magnificent" and made with "perfect craftmanship".